joerober/mdd/README.md

 ```

 ### Install python requirements via pip
-This will install the pip requirements we will need in to our virtual environment.
+This will install the python requirements that are needed to run ansible in to our virtual environment.
 ```
 pip3 install -r requirements.txt
 ```